-Adapted from Emotionally Healthy Spirituality, by Peter Scazzero.
+It is adapted from Emotionally Healthy Spirituality by Peter Scazzero.
 He is is the founder of New Life Fellowship Church in Queens, New York City, a large, multiracial church with more than seventy-three countries represented.

 “My greatest challenge in following Jesus Christ for over forty years has been waiting on God when things are confusing.
 I prefer control.
 I understand why Abraham, after waiting eleven years for God’s promise of a son to come true, took matters in his own hands and had a baby the “natural way.”
 Birthing Ishmaels is common in both our churches and personal lives.
 “Be still before the LORD and wait patiently for him” (Psalm 37: 7) remains one of the most radical commands of our day.
 It requires enormous humility.